 At Heinz College, we are committed to enabling the next generation of change makers to create the impact they desire.

-• receive a paid academic-year fellowship, either as a research assistant on campus or through an internship with an external organization
+• Receive support identifying paid academic-year fellowship opportunities, either as a research assistant on campus or through an internship with an external organization

-• receive a dedicated mentor and get personalized, one-on-one guidance from experienced professionals
+• Mentorship and personalized, one-on-one guidance from experienced professionals

-• attend a quarterly Fellows Forum breakfast to build community, exchange ideas and foster connection
+• Attend the quarterly Fellows Forum breakfast to build community, exchange ideas and foster connection

 Class of 2027 Heinz College fellows